Johnny Eager: Reception

-Box office

-According to MGM records the film earned $1,596,000 in the US and Canada and $990,000 elsewhere resulting in a profit of $1,110,000.
+According to MGM records, the film earned $1,596,000 in the U.S. and Canada and $990,000 in other markets, resulting in a profit of $1,110,000.

-Critical response

-The New York Times film critic called the film "a tight tale of underworld terror that drives hard—even in the clinches" and, though not a "serious drama", "as pure melodrama 'Johnny Eager' moves at a turbulent tempo" ....
-"Mr. Taylor and Miss Turner strike sparks in their distraught love affair.
+In The New York Times, Theodore Strauss called the film "a tight tale of underworld terror that drives hard—even in the clinches", and although not a "serious drama...as pure melodrama 'Johnny Eager' moves at a turbulent tempo...Mr.
+Taylor and Miss Turner strike sparks in their distraught love affair.
 Van Heflin provides a sardonic portrait of Johnny's Boswell, full of long words and fancy quotations."

 Emanuel Levy was less enthused, complaining that the plot "fails to make any sense."
 However, he complimented Van Heflin for "stealing every scene he is in".

-Variety magazine reported, "Johnny Eager is an underworld meller with a few new twists to the usual trappings, but by and large it's the familiar tale ... of slick gangster vs innocent rich girl."
+Variety reported "Johnny Eager is an underworld meller with a few new twists to the usual trappings, but by and large it's the familiar tale...of slick gangster vs innocent rich girl."
 However, the reviewer praised all three leads, singling Van Heflin out as "outstanding".